 BREAST CANCER HAVENS PASSION IN PROVIDING VITAL SUPPORT FOR THOSE THAT NEED IT IN

 “Future dreams house will provide a lifeline to those women who are recently diagnosed, undergoing treatment, coping with the issues of survivorship or tackling the deverstating news that they have had a relapse.
-The location in Central London should allow more patients across North and Central London to use these vitally-needed services, Patients will benefit from it as soon as the doors open.”
+The location in Central London should allow more patients to use these vitally-needed services, Patients will benefit from it as soon as the doors open.”

 Breast Surgeon UCH/Wellington Hospital